 Relationship Between the Synthesis of Prussian Blue Pigments, Their Color, Physical Properties, and Their Behavior in Paint Layers

-L. Samain et al., "Relationship Between the Synthesis of Prussian Blue Pigments, Their Color, Physical Properties, and Their Behavior in Paint Layers," Journal of Physical Chemistry C, American Chemical Society (ACS), Jan 2013.
+L. Samain et al., "Relationship Between the Synthesis of Prussian Blue Pigments, Their Color, Physical Properties, and Their Behavior in Paint Layers," Journal of Physical Chemistry C, vol. 117, no. 19, pp. 9693-9712, American Chemical Society (ACS), May 2013.

 Article - Journal

 © 2013 American Chemical Society (ACS), All rights reserved.

 01 May 2013